 When a performance obligation is satisfied over time, companies must determine whether using an input or output measure better represents the satisfaction of the performance obligation.
-The output method measures progress by the results achieved, such as the miles of train tracks completed.
-The input method measures progress based on the materials consumed in production, like the number of railroad ties used.
+The output method measures progress by the results achieved and value transferred.
+The input method measures progress based on the materials consumed or efforts expended in production.

 The standard favors the output method because it tends to better reflect the transfer of goods and services to the customer.
 However, the standard allows filers to use an alternative method when it better represents the transfer of goods and services.

 Promises by an entity to stand ready to perform a service or transfer a good can sometimes constitute performance obligations.
 In these cases, filers need to determine if it is appropriate to recognize revenue on a straight-line basis or use another method.
 The standard provides several examples of performance obligations in 606-10-25-18.

 Consignment is when a company transfers its goods to an intermediary for sale to the end user.
 In consignment arrangements, revenue should not be recognized until control is transferred from the company to either the intermediary or to a customer through the intermediary.